-The most simple solution is to use a low distortion sine wave generator to feed the DUT, and at the output, filter the sine wave out again.
-What is left would be the distortion created by the DUT.
+The low distortion sine wave generator is to feed the DUT, and at the output, use a filter to supress the sine wave again.
+What is left should be the distortion created by the DUT and some additional noise.

 What was left was to design a precise filter, the required power supply and the box to put it all in to.